 23. Not Have Work Calendar

-To save yourself from the deadline problems or canceling good project due to deficiency of time you can opt for a work schedule, and you can manage your work with the ease.
+To save yourself from the deadline problems or canceling the good project due to deficiency of time, you can opt for a work schedule, and you can manage your work with the ease.

 When you get a project, decide the time require to complete that project and mark on your calendar.
 Similarly, follow the process for all days.
 But, make sure you are a living being and have a personal life which we have discussed earlier.